Information on some frequently asked questions that you may have

 Alternatively, Porcelain tiles are made from more dense materials and natural elements, they are then pressed and passed through ovens to draw out 70% of the moisture.
 After the design has been applied, they are then fired at extremely high temperatures and cooled down gradually.

 90% of tiles we sell are porcelain as the technology used to produce them creates show stopping designs and natural finishes.
-Due to its hard-wearing nature and extremely low porosity rates, porcelain has little or no restrictions, which as a result can be used for many applications.
-For example, Commercial projects and domestic dwellings can all benefit from the beautiful porcelain tiles created currently.
+Due to its hard-wearing nature and extremely low porosity rates, porcelain has little or no restrictions.
+For example, commercial projects and domestic dwellings can all benefit from the beautiful porcelain tiles created currently.

 Slip ratings are a grey area in the tile industry.
 It is also something factories are working extremely hard to overcome.
-For example, producing Anti Slip Polished Porcelain tiles, Polished Porcelain that has a better slip rating once it gets wet and so on.
-We would advise that all tiles vary, the R ratings have become more redundant and what is used the most now is the pendulum test, giving a C rating.
+For example, producing Anti Slip Polished Porcelain tiles, Polished Porcelain that has a better slip rating once it gets wet.
+We would advise that all tiles vary, the R ratings have become more redundant.
+What is used now is the pendulum test, with a C rating.

 R9 – Usually used for polished porcelain in addition to a very smooth surface.
-R9 indicates the tile will be slippery, however this does not mean it is not suitable for your bathroom, kitchen or living room floor.
+Slippery, but can be suitable for bathrooms, kitchens or living room floor.

 R10 – This rating is slightly less slippery than R9, this would usually have more of a natural finish.

-R11 – This is when you start to notice a real difference.
-An R11 rated tile would more than likely have a grip feel to it, similarly to light sandpaper.
+R11 – An R11 rated tile has a grip feel to it, similarly to light sandpaper.

 R12 – Very rare to find these days as R12 tiles are extremely textured.
-For example, this may be something you would see on public walkways and in train stations.
-In addition to outside shopping malls and theatres.
+For example, this may seen on public walkways and in train stations.

 We accept all major credit and debit cards, bank transfers and we can accept cash in store.
 Payment in full upfront secures your order.
-For larger orders we can take deposits with the balance due before booking in delivery.
+For larger orders we can take deposits with the balance due before you book a delivery.

 Most of our products are made from Porcelain and do not need special care or maintenance.
 If a product requires special attention, we will inform you when you purchase.